JD Aid & Scholarships

 Per the Illinois Scholarship Guarantee, College of Law scholarships are not conditional upon maintaining a minimum grade point average or class standing and are guaranteed as long as the recipient remains enrolled.
 Therefore, we do not post the ABA Scholarship Retention Data Worksheet.

 Established in 2018, the Dean’s Scholarship provides full tuition and additional benefits for students who have achieved an LSAT score and undergraduate GPA above the target medians for the incoming class.
-Students admitted as Dean’s Scholars must sign their scholarship agreement and pay a $500 seat deposit by April 1st.
-A second seat deposit will not be required.

 In addition to a full tuition scholarship, Dean’s Scholars will also enjoy the following: